mackhan007/chatbot/README.md

 # chatbot
-A simple chatbot using kerns
+A simple chatbot api using kerns